KansasCityWomeninTechnology/cocktails-worksheets/docs/css/04-box-model-layout/README.md

    > }
    > ```

-3. View your file in **Chrome**.
+3. **View** your page in Chrome.
 You now have plenty of spacing between each drink menu item.

 # Add normalization

-Many browsers have their own pre-settings such as margins, paddings and font styling.
-Normalizing evens out the difference between browsers by resetting the browser default stylings so your website can be consistent no matter what browswr you are using.
+Have you ever noticed that a website looks slightly different in Chrome than it does in Safari or Firefox?
+That is because every browser comes with its own set of "default" styles that it applies to every page it loads.
+To make sure our website looks the same for everyone, we use _normalization_.
+We are telling the browser: "Ignore your own default settings and use the styles I provide.

 1. Add the following to the top of **_styles.css_**.